Elements6007/lvgl-wasm/README.md

 This will fail during the build, because emscripten 1.39 needs binaryen version 93, not 95.

 We could install binaryen version 93...
 But emcc will fail with an error "stackSave already exists".
-That's because binaryen 93 generates the "stackSave" that conflicts with emscripten.
+That's because binaryen 93 generates the "stackSave" that conflicts with emscripten 1.39.20.
 [More details here](https://github.com/emscripten-core/emscripten/pull/11166)

 To fix this, we install binaryen version 94, __but rename it as version 93__...